-E. Pourānic and historic events : An example is Vaţapourņimā.
+E. Pourānic and historic events : An example is Vaṭapournimā.
 On this day, Savitri won a debate with Deity Yama and thereby successfully forced Him to bring her husband back to life.

-F. Spiritual education : The sole objective of any form of spiritual practice is to bring about a non-duality between the seeker's spiritual practice and his spiritual goal, meaning merging of the seeker with God.
-From this perspective, to inculcate a habit of seeing God even in the modes of spiritual practice, some Holy festivals are celebrated.
+F. Spiritual education : The sole objective of any form of spiritual practice is to bring about a non-duality amongst the seeker, his spiritual practice and his spiritual goal, meaning merging of the seeker with God.
+From this point of view, to inculcate a habit of seeing God even in the modes of spiritual practice, some Holy festivals are celebrated.
 For example:

 F 1.
 Sheetlā Saptamī : Appliances such as the gas stove, frying pan, pincers etc. are not used on this day.
-Instead, their $p\bar{u}j\bar{a}$ (Ritualistic worship) is performed.
+Instead, their pūjā (Ritualistic worship) is performed.

-F 2. $Po!\bar{a}$: On this day, farmers worship the oxen and ploughs.
+F 2.
+Polā : On this day, farmers worship the oxen and ploughs.